quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Note that the average congestion window and the smoothed RTT change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.
-As both the congestion window and RTT estimates change continiously, of course not every change should trigger an update.
+As both the congestion window and RTT estimates may change continuously, of course not every change should trigger an update.
 Usually, it is not nessecary to send an ACK_FREQUENCY frame more than once per RTT.
 Ideally, an ACK_FREQUENCY frame is sent only if a relevant change in the average congestion window or RTT estimates is detected that impacts the local